whispir/api/source/includes/_users.md

 Accept: application/vnd.whispir.user-v1+json
 ```

 Users can be searched for in a given company by passing in valid search criteria.
-The search criteria usually can be any of the user elements (field names) and will be sent in as part of the URI as query parameters.
+The search criteria usually can be any of the following user elements (field names) and will be sent in as part of the URI as query parameters.

+- First Name
+- Last Name
+- Title
+- Job Title
+- Country
+- Timezone
+- Organization Name
+- Division
+- Business Unit
+- Department
+- Team Name
+- Role
+- Additional Team Name
+- Additional Role
+- Work Email Address 1
+- Work Mobile Phone 1
+- Work Phone Area Code 1
+- Work Phone 1
+- Status * (see *note* below)

 This searching mechanism can be useful to see if any users exist in the system with a specific email address, phone number, or job role and so on.
-Simply to state, the API can help you search based on any attribute associated with the user.

 The key parameters that are required on the URL to facilitate this search are as follows: